tiago0214/tiago0214/README.md

 With a focus on web development, I work as a full-stack developer and specialize in backend languages such as JavaScript/TypeScript, Node.js, as well as frontend development using React.

+Currently, I am pursuing a degree in Software Engineering at Uninter, complementing my legal background.

 Hard skills:

 - Backend \